 it creates a emotional connection to the people who are viewing your business behind the phone’s screen.
 Emotional connections are powerful!

 Freja’s Cafe in Brisbane do a great job of this.
-It’s not just pictures of the food or the cafe, but a connection with the real people who make the business what it is:
+It’s not just pictures of the food or the coffee shop, but a connection with the real people who make the business what it is:

 5. Use the right hashtags to extend your audience